louis-langholtz/PlayRho/Box2D/Documentation/CollisionHandlng.md

 # Collision Handling

-This is an initial write-up of how collision handling has changed.
+This is an initial write-up of how I've changed the collision handling.

 ## The Original Handling